Cyber Risk Index (2H’ 2021): An Assessment for Security Leaders

-In 2021 we ran the Trend Micro Cyber Risk Index (CRI) twice, once in the first half and once in the second half in order to gauge the shifts in how organizations viewed their cyber risk.
-In both surveys for 2021 we included North America, Europe, Asia-Pacific, and Latin/South America giving us a truly global view of the cyber risk organizations are dealing with today.
+In 2021 we ran the Trend Micro Cyber Risk Index (CRI) twice, once in the first half and once in the second half in order to gauge the shifts in how organisations viewed their cyber risk.
+In both surveys for 2021 we included North America, Europe, Asia-Pacific, and Latin/South America giving us a truly global view of the cyber risk organisations are dealing with today.

 - Their ability to prepare for cyberattacks targeting them (cyber preparedness index - CPI)

 - The current assessment of the threats targeting them (cyber threat index - CTI)

 These two are used to calculate the overall cyber risk of an organisation based on a -10 to +10 scale, where negative results represent a higher risk level.
 We calculated the CRI by subtracting the CTI from the CPI (CRI = CPI – CTI).

 The current global cyber risk index is at -0.04, which is considered an elevated risk level and is a slightly higher number from 1H’2021 when it was -0.42.

 North America, Europe, and Asia-Pacific improved their cyber risk in the 2H’2021 whereas Latin/South America’s risk increased compared to the first half.
 The reason?
 We found it was a mixed bag as two regions saw their preparedness suffer, but the other two regions saw it improve.